3dcitydb/importer-exporter/resources/doc/README.txt

 !app.title! v!app.version!

   This program is free software and comes WITHOUT ANY WARRANTY.
-  See the file LICENSE for more details.
+  See the DISCLAIMER at the end of this document for more details.

 0. Index
 --------

-1. Licence
+1. License
 2. Copyright
 3. About
 4. System requirements